Cathedral of San Sebastian de Lipa

 Manila : Tip. de Santos y Bernal, 1911.

 In 1903, Fr.
-Angel Ilagan, the first secular Parish Priest of Lipa, spent a great deal of time repairing the damages in the church caused during the Siege of Lipa in 1898 and the occupation of the church by the American troops from 1900 until 1902.
-An inventory of the church’s properties in 1904 gives us a glimpse of what the church had and what it looked like before its destruction in World War II.
+Angel Ilagan, the first secular parish priest of Lipa, devoted much of his time to repairing the damage sustained by the church during the Siege of Lipa in 1898 and its occupation by American troops from 1900 to 1902.
+An inventory of church properties prepared in 1904 provides a valuable record of the cathedral’s appearance and furnishings before its destruction during the Second World War.

-According to the list, the church featured five altars:
+According to the inventory, the church had five altars:

-The church was appointed with eight crystal chandeliers funded by Don Gregorio Aguilera, Don Lino Catigbac, Don Celestino Luz, Don Sixto Roxas, and Don Gregorio Recede.
+The church was also furnished with eight crystal chandeliers donated by Don Gregorio Aguilera, Don Lino Catigbac, Don Celestino Luz, Don Sixto Roxas, and Don Gregorio Recede.

 Excelsior: Decenario Ilustrado.
 Manila: [Imp.
 Santos y Bernal], 1918